3339rasmusege/ald-automotive-styleguide/README.md

 yarn build
 ```

+### Watch and build only the SCSS
+`yarn watch-scss`

+### Extend the scss for new variations
+To create a new .css file for a new styleguide variation, create a folder here:
+`/src/scss/<foldername>`
+Include the `main.scss` file and a `variables.scss` file for the necessary scss theme configurations.
+See the example inside `/src/scss/examplevariation/`.

 The builded files in the 'docs' folder is for hosting the styleguide on Github Pages.

 ## Naming convention
 Naming convention for components follows https://suitcss.github.io/: